watabee/play-billing-samples/TrivialDriveJava/README.md

 Getting Started
 ---------------

-This sample won't build without you supplying a base64EncodedPublicKey in your local.properties, which is used for purchase signature validation.
+This sample will warn you if you don't supply a base64EncodedPublicKey in your local.properties, which is used for purchase signature validation.
 If you just want to run the sample, you can put anything in there to get past the Gradle build check, but in order to get the rest of the sample to function, you need to create an application instance in the Google Play Developer Console and